jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-11.md

 There are famous works by scholars on that subject.
 Then, there are the homonyms.
 Scholars have written a great many works on the science of traditions.
 An outstanding hadith scholar was Abd 'Abdallah al-Hakim.
 His works on the subject are famous.
 He improved the science of tradition and presented it to its best advantage.'"

-The most famous work by a modern scholar on the subject is the book by .Abu 'Amr b. as-Salah.
-He lived in the early part of the 13th century.
+The most famous work by a modern scholar on the subject is the book by Abu 'Amr b. as-Salah.
+- He lived in the early part of the 13th century.

-His example was followed by Muhyi-ad-din an-Nawawi.
+- His example was followed by Muhyi-ad-din an-Nawawi.

 The purpose of the discipline is a noble one.
 It is concerned with the knowledge of how to preserve the traditions (sunan) transmitted on the authority of the Master of the religious law.